 Why Videos Help With Training

 - They save time.
-Though you’ll need to invest time upfront to make your videos, you can reuse them for all future hires.
+Though you’ll need to invest time up front to make your videos, you can reuse them for all future hires.
 You’ll ensure each new hire receives identical training, enables them to replay a lesson as needed, and cuts down on repeat questions.

 - They ease the stress of onboarding.
 It’s impossible to remember everything from your first few days on the job, and having all the essentials in one easy-to-navigate spot will make the transition smoother.
+Employees have a better onboarding experience when they know they’ll be able to rewatch their training videos if they didn’t understand everything the first time through.

 Companies See Success With Remote Onboarding

-Terry Yonker of Buckeye Realty uses video to train new agents remotely.
+Terry Yonker Terry Yonker of Buckeye Realty uses video to train new agents remotely.

 “When we teach, we use an introductory video off the top that we produced on Screencast-O-Matic, and then since we use the software in so many steps of our process, we give them the information for them to use it themselves,” says Yonker.